keptn/lifecycle-toolkit/README.md

 ## Goals

-The Keptn Lifecycle Controller aims at supporting Cloud Native teams with:
+The Keptn Lifecycle Controller aims to support Cloud Native teams with:

-- Pre-requisite evaluation before deploying Workloads and applications
+- Pre-requisite evaluation before deploying workloads and applications
 - Finding out when an application (not workload) is ready and working
 - Checking the Application Health in a declarative (cloud-native) way
 - Standardized way for pre- and post-deployment tasks